-$h = \text{deck load specified in } \mathbf{Ch} \mathbf{10}, \mathbf{Sec} \mathbf{2} \text{ for the deck supported } (kN/m^2).$ w_0 = deck load supported by the upper tween deck pillar (t).
+$h = \text{deck load specified in Ch 10, Sec 2 for the deck supported } (kN/m^2).$ w_0 = deck load supported by the upper tween deck pillar (t).

-k = as obtained from the following formula according to the ratio of the horizontal distance

-$a_i(m)$ from the pillar to the tween deck pillar above to the distance $l_i(m)$ from the pillar lar to the pillar or bulkhead.
+k = as obtained from the following formula according to the ratio of the horizontal distance a_i (m) from the pillar to the tween deck pillar above to the distance l_i (m) from the pillar to the pillar or bulkhead.
 (See Fig 3.12.1)

-$$k = 2\left(\frac{a_i}{l_i}\right)^3 - 3\left(\frac{a_i}{l_i}\right)^2 + 1$$
+$$k = 2\left(\frac{a_i}{l_j}\right)^3 - 3\left(\frac{a_i}{l_j}\right)^2 + 1$$

-Fig 3.11.1 Measurement S, b, l, etc.
+Fig 3.12.1 Measurement S, b, l, etc.

 - 2. Where there are two and over tween deck pillars provided on the deck girder supported by a line of lower pillars, the lower pillar is to be of the scantlings required by Par 1, taking kw_0 for each tween deck pillar provided on two adjacent spans supported by the lower pillars. - 3.
 Where tween deck pillars are shifted from the lower pillars in athwartship direction, the scantlings of lower pillars are to be determined in accordance with the principle in Par 1 and 2. - 4.
-Where a deck carrying cargoes which loads can not be treated as evenly distributed loads, deck load supported by pillar is to be determined taking account of load distribution for particular cargoes.
-Where cargo loads can be treated as concentrated loads acting on specific points, the provisions of 1. and 2. above may be applied so that such concentrated loads are treated as deck loads supported by the upper tween deck $pillar(w_o)$.
+Where a deck carrying cargoes whose loads can not be treated as evenly distributed loads, deck load supported by pillar is to be determined taking account of load distribution for particular cargoes.
+Where cargo loads can be treated as concentrated loads acting on specific points, the provisions of 1. and 2. above may be applied so that such concentrated loads are treated as deck loads supported by the upper tween deck pillar(w_a).